 SPL - Senior Patrol Leader.
-The boy "in charge"; elected by the troop, minimum requirement is a First Class Scout or higher and the capability and willingness to assume a leadership role among peers in a manner reflecting the precepts of the Scout Oath and Scout Law.
+Elected by the troop to be the Scout in charge of the "boy-led" troop.
+This challenging office requires the capability and willingness to assume a leadership role among peers in a manner reflecting the precepts of the Scout Oath and Scout Law.

-TLC - Troop Leaders Council.
+TLC - Troop Leadership Council.
 Composed of the Scoutmaster, Senior Patrol Leader, Patrol Leaders and Scribe who meet monthly to plan the troop activities.
 Chaired by the SPL.

-Troop - The group of registered scouts and scouters that meet regularly for the purposes of the advancement of the goals of scouting.
+Troop - The group of registered Scouts and scouters that meet regularly for the purposes of the advancement of the goals of scouting.